FeDev9/Recycle-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Insert your Database information in .env.sample file and rename the file to .env .
+Insert your Database informations in .env.sample file and rename the file to .env .

 In migration folder you will find the .sql file to recreate the DB.